-Parents: Goddess Athena was a daughter of Zeus, the King of the Gods, and Metis, the first wife of Zeus, who was keeping inside herself all the world's wisdom.
+Parents: Goddess Athena was a daughter of Zeus, the King of the Gods, and Metis, the first wife of Zeus, who held all the wisdom of the world.
 [Read the story of her birth...]

 Athena never married and had no children.

-Athena was the goddess who taught mankind various skills such as weaving and sewing to the women and agriculture and metallurgy to men.
-She was always giving precious advice and stood by on any danger.
-Athena protected the heroes as they went out to war and saved them on their coming back.
+Athena was the goddess who taught people various skills, such as weaving and sewing for women and agriculture and metallurgy for men.
+She always gave valuable advice and stood by in any danger.
+Athena protected the heroes when they went to war and saved them when they returned.

-After competing against the Greek god Poseidon, Athena officially became the patron deity of the city of ancient Athens and the Parthenon was built in her honour.
-She was known as "Athena Nike" (Athena the victorious), as she was believed to have given the Athenians the victory during the Persian War.
+After going up against the Greek god Poseidon, Athena officially became the patron deity of the city of ancient Athens and the Parthenon was built in her honour.
+She was known as "Athena Nike" (Athena the Victorious) because she was believed to have given victory to the Athenians during the Persian War.

-A tall, slim woman with bluish-green eyes trickling light, wearing a suit of armour and a golden helmet.
+A tall, slender woman with bluish-green eyes suffused with light, wearing armour and a golden helmet.